FateEvent/ft_linear_regression/README.md

 # ft_linear_regression

 __Linear regression__ is one of the first algorithms that machine learning students learn, due to its fundamental nature.
+It is an algorithm of [supervised learning](https://en.wikipedia.org/wiki/Supervised_learning), a paradigm in machine learning where input objects (for example, a vector of predictor variables) and a desired output value (also known as human-labeled supervisory signal) train a model.

-It is a linear model, since it can only fit linear data points.
+__Linear regression__ is also a linear model, since it can only fit linear data points.

-__Linear regression__ may be _simple_ and _multiple_, but on this occasion we will limit ourselves to analyze __simple linear regression__.
+__Linear regression__ may be __simple__ and __multiple__, but on this occasion we will limit ourselves to analyze __simple linear regression__.

 ### Simple Linear Regression